cloudfoundry/notifications-release/README.md

 The application will be deployed into the `system` org, and the `notifications-service` space.
 The service registers itself at the address matching http://notifications.$CF_APP_DOMAIN.

+# Prerequisites
+1. Running UAA.
+This requirement is typically satisfied by having [CloudFoundry](https://github.com/cloudfoundry/cf-release) deployed.
+1. Running MySQL instance.
+One option is to deploy the ]CloudFoundry MySQL release](https://github.com/cloudfoundry/cf-mysql-release).

 # UAA Client
 Notifications requires a UAA client to boot.
 The client can be created with the following properties:
 ```yaml